 In order to earn a bachelor's degree from the University of La Verne, all students must complete La Verne's General Education requirements.
 General Education is comprised of three components: Critical Skills, Areas of Knowledge and the La Verne Experience.
-Students may transfer coursework to fulfill requirements/courses in the Critical Skills and Areas of Knowledge; however, all students are required to complete the La Verne Experience requirement of University Community Engagement CS 305 or an approved ULV course.
+Students may transfer coursework to fulfill requirements/courses in the Critical Skills and Areas of Knowledge; however, all students are required to complete the La Verne Experience requirement of University Community Engagement LVE 305 or an approved ULV course.

 - 1. Full CSU-GE and IGETC certifications: At the time of matriculation, students who have completed either the California State University General Education Breadth Certification (CSU-GE) or the Intersegmental General Education Transfer Curriculum (IGETC), with a C- or better in all applicable courses, will be credited with fulfilling La Verne's Critical Skills and Areas of Knowledge General Education requirements.
 The Foreign Language requirement is the exception, depending on the student's declared major.
 CSU-GE or IGETC applicability of each course must be documented in the relevant college catalog or through ASSIST.org.
-Students must provide proof of CSU-GE or IGETC certification when the final transcript is sent to the University of La Verne within the first term of enrollment after the student's admission date.
-All students are required to complete the La Verne requirement Community Experience Engagement CS 305 or an approved ULV course. - 2.
-Partial CSU-GE and IGETC certifications: At the time of matriculation, courses completed with a grade of C- or better prior to matriculation to the University of La Verne that partially fulfill selected CSU-GE or IGETC requirements will be credited toward partial fulfillment of similar La Verne General Education requirements.
-The Foreign Language requirement is the exception, depending on the student's declared major.
+Students must provide proof of CSU-GE or IGETC certification when the final transcript is sent to the University of La Verne.
+All students are required to complete La Verne Experience requirement Community Engagement LVE 305 or an approved ULV course. - Partial CSU-GE and IGETC certifications: At the time of matriculation, courses completed with a grade of C- or better prior to matriculation to the University of La Verne that partially fulfill selected CSU-GE or IGETC requirements will be credited toward partial fulfillment of similar La Verne General Education requirements.
+The Foreign

+Language requirement is the exception, depending on the student's declared major.
 CSU-GE or IGETC applicability of each course must be documented in the relevant college catalog or through ASSIST.org.
-Students must provide proof of CSU-GE or IGETC certification when the final transcript is sent to the University of La Verne within the first term of enrollment after the student's admission date.
-All students are required to complete the La Verne Experience requirement Community Engagement CS 305 or an approved ULV course. - 3.
-Courses from California Community Colleges: Courses completed with a C- or better that are approved as fulfilling an area requirement for either CSU-GE or IGETC requirements will be used to fulfill a similar general education requirement at La Verne on a pre and post-matriculation basis.
+Students must provide proof of CSU-GE or IGETC certification when the final transcript is sent to the University of La Verne.
+All students are required to complete the La Verne Experience requirement Community Engagement LVE 305 or an approved ULV course.

-- Courses from non-California Community Colleges: Courses completed with a C- or better at a non-California Community College can be used to fulfill General Education requirements at the University of La Verne provided that: - The institution is accredited by an organization recognized at the University of La Verne, - The course is considered to be at the associate/baccalaureate degree level at the sending institution and, - Course(s) meet the criteria to fulfill a specific general education on a course-by-course basis as stipulated in the University of La Verne Guide Points.
+- Courses from California Community Colleges: Courses completed with a C- or better that are approved as fulfilling an area requirement for either CSU-GE or IGETC requirements will be used to fulfill a similar general education requirement at La Verne on a pre and post-matriculation basis. - 4.
+Courses from non-California Community Colleges: Courses completed with a C- or better at a non-California Community College can be used to fulfill General Education requirements at the University of La Verne provided that: - The institution is accredited by an organization recognized at the University of La Verne, - The course is at the associate/baccalaureate degree level at the sending institution and, - Course(s) meet the criteria to fulfill a specific general education on a course-by-course basis as stipulated in the University of La Verne Guide Points.